 What Is The Difference Between Authentication & Appraisal

-An authentication is proof that an art piece originates from a specific artist and is not a forgery.
+An authentication is a proof that an art piece originates from a specific artist and is not a forgery.

 An appraisal is an evaluation of what the art piece is worth.
 An art appraiser will determine the fair market value, what someone could be willing to pay, or the replacement value, how much the owner should receive in the case of a loss.